Motor shot noise explains active fluctuations in a single cilium: Introduction

 In inanimate matter, microscopic thermal fluctuations serve as probe for equilibrium properties such as linear response functions~\cite{Kubo1966}.
 In living matter, intrinsic active fluctuations can shed light on non-equilibrium dynamics~\cite{Brangwynne2008, Battle2016, Chu2017, Turlier2016}.
-Molecular motors drive seemingly regular motion of living matter, such as rotation of bacterial flagella~\cite{Berg2003, Samuel1995}, sarcomere contraction~\cite{Huxley1954, Haertter2024}, hair bundle oscillations~\cite{Hudspeth1997, Nadrowski2004}, and cilia bending~\cite{Gray1928, Sleigh1962}.
-Small but measurable fluctuations of such motion serve as probe of motor dynamics.
-In a classic example, speed fluctuations of the bacterial rotary motor allowed to infer the number of stator units~\cite{Samuel1995}.
-Here, we investigate collections of molecular motors, using motile cilia as model system.
-Their evolutionary highly conserved architecture with its precise arrangement of molecular motors make cilia ideal to investigate how stochastic molecular machines coordinate.
+Molecular motors drive the seemingly regular motion of living matter, such as the rotation of bacterial flagella~\cite{Berg2003, Samuel1995}, sarcomere contraction~\cite{Huxley1954, Haertter2024}, hair bundle oscillations~\cite{Hudspeth1997, Nadrowski2004}, and cilia bending~\cite{Gray1928, Sleigh1962}.
+Small but measurable fluctuations of such motion can serve as a probe of their motor dynamics.
+In a classic example, speed fluctuations of the bacterial rotary motor allowed to infer the number of its stator units~\cite{Samuel1995}.

 In an ensemble of $N$ motors, the collective motor force scales as ${\sim}N$.
 Small-$N$ fluctuations are expected to result in relative fluctuations of this force that scale as ${\sim} N^{-1/2}$ if motors are independent.
 Motile cilia with their well-defined number and arrangement of molecular motors enable a direct test of this intuition.

 Motile cilia and flagella are slender cell appendages, presumably present already in the last eukaryotic common ancestor~\cite{Mitchell2017}, whose regular bending waves propel ciliated microorganisms in a liquid or pump fluids in multicellular organisms ~\cite{Gray1928, Sleigh1962}.

 Due to their common structure and dynamical features, we will use the term cilium in a unified sense for both cilia and eukaryotic flagella.